skrattaren/apf.rst/apf.rst

 + [p.
 136] "[footnote: '*We* belong dead?
 Ecthcuthe me?
 Where doeth it thay "we"?']"

-  From the "`Bride of Frankenstein`_" movie.
+  From the **Bride of Frankenstein** movie.
 See also the annotation for p.
   305/255 of "`Moving Pictures`_".

 + [p.
 150] "'Is it a book?' said one who was slightly intellectual.
 'How